sergiosanchez98/data-science/README.md

 - Clear communication of findings, supported by visualizations and structured documentation.

 ## Career Goal
-I am seeking opportunities as a **Data Analyst** where I can combine my academic background with practical skills in analytics to contribute to data-driven decision making.
+I am seeking opportunities as a **Data Scientist** where I can combine my academic background with practical skills in analytics to contribute to data-driven decision making.
 I am committed to continuous improvement and professional growth within the data field.

 ---
 Author: Sergio Sánchez